wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 - **destination_table**: The name of the destination table or feature class.
 - **out_relationship_class**: The name of relationship class to be created.
 - **relationship_type**: The relationship type.
-- **forward_label**: The name to identify the relationship when navigationg from the origin table to the destination table.
+- **forward_label**: The name to identify the relationship when navigating from the origin table to the destination table.
-- **backward_label**: The name to identify the relationship when navigationg from the destination table to the origin table.
+- **backward_label**: The name to identify the relationship when navigating from the destination table to the origin table.
 - **message_direction**: The message direction.
 Here, the assets should be deleted if the parent object location is deleted.
 - **cardinality**: The cardinality of the relationship.
 - **origin_primary_key**: The primary key (field name) in the source table.